 - 25 fewer heart attacks per year

 - 47 fewer cases of bronchitis per year

 - Significantly fewer emergency room visits

 - A savings of between $13 million and $34 million per year in public health costs

 We only have five more days to take action.
 Cleaning up the Navajo Generating Station will not only restore visibility to Grand Canyon and the region’s other magnificent national parks, but also make the air healthier to breathe.
-Please tell the EPA you value clean air by taking action on our website by Monday, January 6.

 For more information on Dr. Thurston’s research, see his full report and a fact sheet summary of his findings.

 Stephanie Kodish Senior Director & Counsel, Clean Air & Climate